-Create 5 pieces of content a week which quote and push our blogs, with links through to the relevant blogs
+Create 5 pieces of content a week that quote and push our blogs, with bespoke social media designs and links through to the relevant blogs

 Search relevant hashtags and join in conversations around our area of expertise, naturally linking to our blog posts where relevant

 Update our profile link on Instagram, directing traffic to our latest blog post

 Here is a quick and simple diagram as a social media strategy example:

 You would be surprised how many people write up brilliant business goals, social media objectives and clever, thorough plans but then don’t bother to execute on them.
 Frankly, if you do not have the time or motivation to execute on your social media strategy then the whole process if a waste of time.

 It is only when you execute that you see the benefits of your strategy some to light.
 Make sure you can commit 100% to your plans when drawing them up.
 If you can’t, edit them to make them more realistic.

 ” Ideas are shit.
 Execution is the name of the game.
 Just.
 Make.
 It.
 Happen.”
 Gary Vaynerchuk.

 Creating a social media strategy isn’t a one-time thing.
 You need to test it, measure results and tweak it overtime to ensure the greatest and consistent results.
 This is for two main reasons: